Lx-zjwf/fabric-defects-detection/README.md

 Python3.7, Pytorch 1.1.0 and other comman packages listed in requirements.txt.<br>
 Install and compile mmdetection from <https://github.com/open-mmlab/mmdetection>.<br>
 Download project from <https://github.com/Cartucho/mAP> to caluculate mAP.<br>
-You can get fabric dataset and pretrained weight from <https://pan.baidu.com/s/1TDBU5a5WPtr9kAdIIkvM-Q>, and the password is tlfz.
+The fabric datasets and pretrained weight are contained in <https://pan.baidu.com/s/1TDBU5a5WPtr9kAdIIkvM-Q>, and the password is tlfz.
+You should unzip the packages to corrsponding folder, and merge two train datasets into one folder.

+# Introduction